DPDK/dpdk/doc/guides/tools/proc_info.rst

 The show-mempool parameter display current allocation of all mempool debug information.
 Specifying the name allows to display details for specific specific mempool.
 For invalid or no mempool name, whole list is dump.

+**--iter-mempool=name**
+The iter-mempool parameter iterates and displays mempool elements specified by name.
+For invalid or no mempool name no elements are displayed.

 Limitations
 -----------